Prepare your OS image for layering in Azure

 The file must be extracted to the above directory.
 Do not change the directory.

-If using Key Management Service (KMS), configure license activation
+If using Key Management Service, configure license activation

-In the following dialog box, select whether or not to use Key Management Service (KMS) licensing.
+In the following dialog box, select whether to use Key Management Service (KMS) licensing.

 To configure scripts for KMS, do the following.

-Run SetKMSVersion.exe as Administrator.
-This creates a script file in the
+Run SetKMSVersion.exe as Administrator to create a script file in the

-When the operating system starts, the appropriate KMS activation script is executed.
+When the operating system starts, the appropriate KMS activation script is run.

 Install the App Layering services